soyart/webtools/README.md

 	$ ./sendweb.sh;
 	$ curl ramaxisgay.kuy;

 5. If all works and you can push to your server, then you're all set.
 When there's a new change in the master branch, you can just pull it and merge to your branch.
-The only culprits for conflicts will be `extra_vars.sh` and `webtools.conf`, which is quite easy to resolve.
+The only culprits for conflicts will be `manifest.json`, which is quite easy to resolve.

 It has been my web publishing environment for over a year, and it's pretty simple to setup and use continously.